LmP Customization#

 This is the USER_PASSWD/LMP_PASSWORD to be added to the build as the new user password.

-5. If including a new user, add the following block to meta-subscriber-overrides/recipes-samples/images/lmp-factory-image.bb:
+4. Add the following block to meta-subscriber-overrides/recipes-samples/images/lmp-factory-image.bb:

 USER_PASSWD = "\$6\$OJHEGl4Dk5nEwG6k\$z19R1jc7cCfcQigX78cUH1Qzf2HINfB6dn6WgKmMLWgg967AV3s3tuuJE7uhLmBK.bHDpl8H5Ab/B3kNvGE1E."